wls-eng/wls-dr-qa/README.md

-# wls-pca-x9
+# wls-dr-qa
-This project hosts the source files, scripts and configuration required for setting up WebLogic Server and Domain on PCA x9 VMs
+This project hosts the source files, scripts and configuration required for creation of VMs and setting up WebLogic Server and OHS Domain on OCI-ODX Tenancy